 The throat lozenge that so easily pops into your mouth and soothes your throat has a long, amusing and interesting history.
 Läkerol has survived two world wars, been delivered to royalty in a gold box and sponsored Sweden’s first sailplane flight.
 In addition, Läkerol has been a Purveyor to the Court of Sweden since 1916.

-”I would naturally still have my money, but I would also still have the goods.
+1930 In an interview with the local newspaper Arbetarbladet in 1932, Adolf Ahlgren was asked: What would Läkerol have been without advertising?
+He answered “I would naturally still have my money, but I would also still have the goods.
 In other words, I would never have succeeded.
 No product sells itself.”
 This was something that Ahlgren was quick to grasp, and he was something of a pioneer when it came to marketing his products.

 One of his early ideas was to solicit endorsements from well known people who described Läkerol’s excellent qualities.
 During his travels around the world, he made a point of meeting celebrities and encouraging them to write personal letters about Läkerol.
-Without paying them a single cent, Ahlgren persuaded royalty, Nobel Prize winners, politicians and singers to extol the benefits of the tablets and then published them in newspaper advertisements – often when the individuals in question figured in an article in the newspaper.
+Without paying them a single cent, Ahlgren persuaded royalty, Nobel prize winners, politicians and singers to extol the benefits of the tablets and then published them in newspaper advertisements – often when the individuals in question figured in an article in the newspaper.

-The 1960s saw the emergence of a new youth culture – the pop generation.
+1960 The emergence of a new youth culture: the pop generation.
 To attract this new generation, Läkerol was promoted as the perfect breath freshener before kissing – or after drinking beer.

-This is a goal that remains to this day.
-Since 1993, Läkerol is the throat lozenge that “makes people talk”.
+1990 Since 1993, Läkerol is the throat lozenge that “makes people talk”.

-Several new flavours and varieties of the classic box have been added over the years, alongside several new product concepts.
+2000 Several new flavours and varieties of the classic box have been added over the years, alongside several new product concepts.
 GIANTs, XTREME, split!, Fresh Drops, Dents, CARE and DARK are all exciting new varieties that have become part of the Läkerol family during the 21st century.